 During the interim suspension, students will be denied access to the campus (including classes), to off-campus instructional sites, and/or to all other College activities or privileges for which the student might otherwise be eligible, as the Dean of Student Services determines appropriate.

 - Disciplinary Action by Designees of Dean of Student Services

 A decision reached, or discipline imposed by a designee of the Dean of Student Services may be appealed in writing within ten (10) business days to the Dean of Student Services.
 The College reserves the right to adjust the timeline for appeals to allow "proper" time for the student to gather required documentation.
 The Dean of Student Services shall render a decision on the appeal within ten (10) business days after receipt of the appeal.

 - Decision by Dean of Student Services or Student Conduct Review Board

 A decision reached or discipline imposed by the Dean of Student Services himself/herself, or by the Student Conduct Review Board, may be appealed to the President of the College.

 - Time and Manner of Appeal - Appeal to the President shall be in writing containing the materials described in subsection 2 below, and must be presented to the Office of the President within ten (10) business days from the date of issuance of the decision of the Student Conduct Review Board, or the Dean of Student Services, as appropriate.

 - Content of Written Appeal - The written appeal shall include such information as the person bringing the appeal deems necessary to show that the decision reached was erroneous.

-- Record on Appeal - In considering the appeal, the President shall have available the report from the Student Conduct Review Board, or the Dean of Student Services as appropriate, along with any written documentation submitted at the hearing, and a video recording of the hearing.
+- Record on Appeal - In considering the appeal, the President shall have available the report from the Student Conduct Review Board, or the Dean of Student Services as appropriate, along with any written documentation submitted at the hearing, and a recording of the hearing.

 - Time for President's Decision - The President shall render a decision on the appeal within ten (10) business days after receipt of the last to be received report and written documentation.